Officer

 Officer was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Officer's population shows high cultural diversity, with 35.6% born overseas and 33.1% speaking a language other than English at home.
-Christianity is the predominant religion in Officer, accounting for 39.2% of its population.
-However, the category 'Other' is notably overrepresented in Officer compared to Greater Melbourne, comprising 4.7% versus 2.3%.
+Officer has a high cultural diversity, with 35.6% of its population born overseas and 33.1% speaking a language other than English at home.
+Christianity is the main religion in Officer, making up 39.2% of people there.
+However, the most notable overrepresentation is in the 'Other' category, which comprises 4.7% of Officer's population compared to 2.3% across Greater Melbourne.

 Frequently Asked Questions - Diversity